Metal Roofing and Siding Blog | McElroy Metal

 So, the short answer is, no, they aren't any noisier than other types of roofing.

-Some metal manufacturers have created systems allowing metal panels to be installed over the top of existing shingles.
-For more on our system, please check this out.
-In these applications, the existing shingles also serve as an additional insulator and even further reduce the noise many homeowners falsely associate with "all" metal roofing
+Some metal manufacturers have created systems allowing metal panels to be installed over existing shingles.
+In these applications, the existing shingles also serve as an additional insulator and even further reduce the noise many homeowners falsely associate with "all" metal roofing.

 And, of course, increasing insulation in the attic airspace provides a double benefit for shingle and metal roofing.
 Adding more insulation typically saves energy and keeps the home’s interior quieter.